oneall/social-login-wordpress/upload/oa-social-login/readme.txt

 = Social Login Plugin =

-Social Login is a **professionally developed** and free Wordpress plugin that allows your visitors to **comment, login and register with 40+ Social Networks** like for example Facebook, Twitter, Google, LinkedIn, PayPal, LiveJournal, Instagram, Вконтакте or Yahoo amongst other.
+Social Login is a **professionally developed** and free Wordpress plugin that allows your visitors to **comment, login and register with 40+ Social Networks** like for example Facebook, Twitter / X, TikTok, Google, LinkedIn, PayPal, LiveJournal, Instagram, Вконтакте or Yahoo amongst other.

 **Data Protection Guarantee**<br />
 Social Login is fully compliant with all European and U.S. data protection laws.
 As required by the General Data Protection Regulation (GDPR) the OneAll Terms of Service include a Data Processing Agreement that we can countersign on request.